 - Pentax 645Z, Pentax 25mm f/4 lens.
 Sensor size: 43.8 x 32.8mm

 My method for comparing these sensors was very simple.
 I set the cameras up side by side and matched the composition in an environment and at a time where the light did not change.
-I used the same lenses and camera settings (ISO, Shutter Speed and Aperture) whenever possible.
-I also matched preferences such as long exposure noise reduction, high ISO noise reduction and file type.
+I used the same lenses and camera settings (ISO, Shutter Speed, and Aperture) whenever possible.
+I also matched preferences such as long exposure noise reduction, high ISO noise reduction, and file type.

 Refugio State Beach park offered a decent view of the stars and a composition that included some foreground elements to offer additional detail to review.
-I arrived at the location, a couple hours before sunrise, where I set up the 2 tripods and the first two cameras to test.
+I arrived at the location, a couple of hours before sunrise, where I set up the 2 tripods and the first two cameras to test.